saavor/Tactical/README.md

   * PNG support
   * Many, many bug fixes

-The map editor and associated compiling tools are not included.
+The map editor and associated compiling tools are not included, yet.
 We suggest you use a modern copy from http://icculus.org/gtkradiant/.

 The original id software readme that accompanied the Q3 source release has been